lpego/PICT/README.md

-⚠ **This is the development branch!** ⚠

 # PICT
-A new an improved version of PICT (Droissart et al. 2021), based on Bookworm
+A new an improved version of PICT ([Droissart *et al.*, 2021](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13618)), based on Bookworm OS.

+# Quickstart
+The easiest way to get started is to use a pre-built image.

+You can find image ISOs here (requires permission): https://drive.google.com/drive/u/2/folders/136YHJ19of67geJv1VAqPn2JNwlM1lIbM

 # Installing the OS
+You can also start from a stock Raspberry Pi image and follow the steps below.

 Using Raspberry Pi Images v1.9.4 - https://downloads.raspberrypi.org/imager/imager_latest.exe

 Selecting these values in RPi Imager: